 Probability of tie=edges+species+species homophily Equation 3

 Models with unstable estimates for the species homophily term were not included in the random-effects meta-analysis.
-No contact networks from forest landuse contributed to meta-analysis as no M. natalensis were detected in these settings.
+No contact networks from forests contributed to meta-analysis as no M. natalensis were detected in these settings.
 Five models from agricultural settings and 6 from village settings were included in meta-analysis.
 Random effects models were specified using the metafor package (version 3.8-1) in R (Viechtbauer 2010).
 Effect sizes and standard errors for the three model terms were extracted.
 Weights for each network in the meta-analysis were assigned using inverse-variance weights.
 Two sensitivity analysis were performed first, by specifying a multi-level structure to the random-effects meta-analysis and second, by performing leave one-out meta-analysis (Cheung 2019).
-Forest plots were produced to visualise the summary Odds Ratio of the probability of a tie for each model term stratified by land use type.
+Forest plots (ref) were produced to visualise the summary Odds Ratio of the probability of a tie for each model term stratified by land use type.

 Results